 Feature Image by Marten Bjork on Unsplash

-These may not seem lofty, but trying to accomplish these goals while being a full-time student and balancing work life and my personal life, will be a stretch.
-Once you have set your goals, it’s important to develop an action plan to make things happen.
+Next you need to develop an action plan to make things happen.
 After doing some searching, I found some common themes online that outline the first few steps you should take to keeping your resolutions.

 This seems to go unsaid, but the value of taking a few minutes to write your goals down is critical.
 It makes the goal concrete and unwavering.
 That isn’t to say that you can’t make adjustments, but it is important that you put real words to what you want to accomplish.
 Taking this further, it’s important to display your goal somewhere you can see them.
 A gentle reminder that you are working towards something will help you keep trying.
 I have had many great ideas go by the wayside, because I did not write it down.